Type 73 armored personnel carrier

 The Type 73 armored personnel carrier (73式装甲車, nana-san-shiki-soukou-sya) is a tracked armored personnel carrier that entered service with Japan Ground Self-Defense Force in 1973.
-In 1996 the JGSDF adopted the wheeled Type 96 Armored Personnel Carrier to supplement the Type 73.
+In 1996, the JGSDF adopted the wheeled Type 96 armored personnel carrier to supplement the Type 73 and eventually replace it.

 Development

 The Defense Agency's Technical Research and Development Institution issued a requirement for a new APC to replace the Type 60 APC in 1967.
+Concerns were raised that the Type 60 cannot be equipped with NBC equipment.

 Among the requirements included a maximum speed of over 60 km/h, ability to carry 12 men including the crew, to be fully amphibious, have all-welded aluminium armor, provision for the infantry to use their small arms from inside the vehicle and be armed with a 20 mm cannon, a 12.7 mm machine gun and a 7.62 mm machine gun.
 An automotive test rig, called the SUT, was built in 1968.
-Komatsu and Mitsubishi Heavy Industries each built two prototypes the following year, one each in steel and aluminium.
-Mitsubishi's aluminium model was chosen for use in December 1973.
+Mitsubishi Heavy Industries (SUB 1) and Komatsu (SUB 2) each built two prototypes the following year.